top of page

 COMMUNITY

-The Gambia is one of Africa’s last unspoilt countries with an endless coastline and towering gallery forests.
-Senegambia's bustling streets are packed with vibrant colours, and locals make the area deserving of the title the Smiling Coast.
-The accommodative locals have a saying that “nothing is impossible in The Gambia”, allowing you to make the most of each trip, organising difficult journeys to carry out our crucial research, otherwise impossible without their can-do attitude.
+The Gambia is home to a beautiful coastline and towering gallery forests.
+Senegambia is known for its bustling streets and vibrant colours with locals making the area deserving of the title the 'Smiling Coast'.
+Gambians have a saying that “nothing is impossible in The Gambia”, allowing you to make the most of each trip and organising difficult journeys to carry out our crucial research, otherwise impossible without their can-do attitude.
 As you're driven along chaotic dirt roads, children will run alongside the vehicle with excitement, taking any opportunity to talk and play with you.
-The main strip has an abundance of live musicians for all to enjoy, encouraging you to dance and join them on the bongos.
-Everyone greets you with a warm, welcoming smile and cannot do enough for you whilst you’re there.
+Senegambia has an abundance of live musicians for all to enjoy, encouraging you to dance and join them on the djembe.
 You’ll be sure to feel at home in the Smiling Coast!

 "We've returned to Salford agreeing that it's been a highly successful running of the module this year.
 You have played such a big part in that!